 The term is confusing because it is ambiguous — infused with a variety of meanings depending on who uses it — and for which purpose it is used.

 For example, the term ‘cult’ can be used in a theological and/or a sociological sense.
 The word takes on different meanings depending on the context in which it is used.

-From that perspective — the viewpoint of a Christian — that is true since the Mormon Church rejects, changes or adds to the essential doctrines of the Christian faith to such an extend that Mormonism must be regarded as having separated itself from the faith it claims to represent.
-While the ‘Church of Jesus Christ of Latter-day Saints’ claims to be not only Christian in nature but also the only true expression of historical Christianity, Mormonism in reality has usurped and plagiarized Christian terminology and scriptures, creating a new religion.
+Yet the ‘Church of Jesus Christ of Latter-day Saints’ (LDS) — the official name of the Mormon Church — claims to be not only a) Christian in nature, but also b) the only true expression of historical Christianity.
+Mormonism in reality has usurped and plagiarized Christian terminology and scriptures, creating a new religion.

-In its turn, the LDS Church likewise does its best to distinguish itself from groups that it considers to be separate religious movements — even while those movement claim to represent historical Mormonism.
+In its turn, the Mormon Church likewise does its best to distinguish itself from groups that it considers to be separate religious movements — even while those movement claim to represent historical Mormonism.

-[Note that the term 'sect' itself is also ambiguous, and -- to make things even more confusing -- is often used instead of the term 'cult.']
+[Important: note that the term ‘sect‘ itself is also ambiguous, and — to make things even more confusing — is often used instead of the term ‘cult.’]

 Yet those who deal primarily with the sociological characteristics of groups and movements usually find little to nothing in Mormonism and the Mormon Church that would cause them to apply the term ‘cult’ — because their evaluation is based largely on how the group or movement acts, rather than what it beliefs.

 When people use the term cult without qualifying what they mean by that word, their statements tend to cause confusion.

 The term should be placed in context: “XYZ is a cult in the theological sense, because…”.
 “123 is a cult in the sociological sense, because…”

 Cult experts come from a variety of backgrounds and perspectives.